backdrop-ops/backdrop-docker/README.md

  1)  Ensuring Docker is installed on the host machine
  2)  Creating a named directory to hold Docker configuration file(s)
- 3)  Creating a new docker startup file referencing a Backdrop Docker Image
+ 3)  Creating a new Docker startup file (also called: a _Docker Compose_ file) referencing a Backdrop Docker Image
- 4)  Launching docker in such a way that it processes the new docker startup file
+ 4)  Launching Docker in such a way that it processes the new Docker startup file (using the command `docker compose`)

 ## Step 1: Ensure Docker is Installed on the Host Machine
 [Click here to see Docker's installation instructions for Windows, Mac and Linux](https://www.docker.com/get-started)

 The following example checks for the existence of Docker on a Linux host: